SAUSy-Lab/itinerum-trip-breaker/outputs/README.md

 Fields include: `user_id,date,DoW,total_minutes,trip_count,travel_time,unknown_time,home_time,work_time,school_time,home_count,work_count,school_count`
 * `DoW` is an integer indicating the day of the week, with Sunday = 0.
 * The count fields are counts of activities at the known location types.
-* The time feilds are given in minutes and should sum to 1440, the number of minutes in a day, except for the first and last day in the dataset.
+* The time fields are given in minutes and should sum to 1440, the number of minutes in a day, except for the first and last day in the dataset.

 ### classified_points.csv